sf-wdi-gaia/css-box-model-and-positioning/readme.md

 Floated elements remain a part of the flow of the web page.
 This is distinctly different than page elements that use absolute positioning.

 There are four valid values for the float property.
 "Left" and "right" float elements those directions, respectively.
-"None" (the default) ensures the element will not float and "inherit" which will assume the float value from that elements parent element.
+"None" (the default) ensures the element will not float and "inherit" which will assume the float value from that element's parent.

 #### Clear